terramate-io/terramate/docs/dependency-management.md

 ## Inspecting the Dependency Graph

-TODO: ideas on generating graphviz fun
+TODO: THIS IS STILL UNDEFINED

+ideas on generating graphviz fun.
+We could output a dot file so anyone can use graphviz to see a graphical representation of the dependencies.

 ## What About Version Selection ?